DestinE-Climate-DT/Climate-DT-catalog/README.md

 2. leonardo: Catalog for the Leonardo HPC.
 3. levante: Catalog for the Levante HPC.
 4. lumi: Catalog for the LUMI HPC.
+5. nextgems3: Catalog with the nextGEMS cycle3 experiments.
+(Levante)
-5. nextgems4: Catalog with the nextGEMS cycle4 experiments.
+6. nextgems4: Catalog with the nextGEMS cycle4 experiments.
+(Levante)
-6. obs: Catalog with the observational datasets.
+7. obs: Catalog with the observational datasets. (multi machine)

 If a catalog has some errata or some work to be done, a README file is present in the catalog folder.